WrestleMania 41: Background

-The event was held at Allegiant Stadium in Paradise, Nevada on the Las Vegas Strip.
+The 41st annual WrestleMania was held at Allegiant Stadium in Paradise, Nevada near the Las Vegas Strip.

-WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
-It was the company's first PPV produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
+WrestleMania is WWE's flagship professional wrestling premium live event, having first been held in 1985.
+It was the company's first pay-per-view (PPV) produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running event in WWE history and is held annually between mid-March to mid-April, featuring wrestlers from WWE's Raw and SmackDown brand divisions.
-Along with Royal Rumble, SummerSlam, Survivor Series, and Money in the Bank, it is one of the company's five biggest events of the year, referred to as the "Big Five".
-WrestleMania was ranked the sixth-most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+It is one of the promotion's original four PPVs, along with Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+WrestleMania was ranked the sixth-most valuable sports brand in the world by Forbes in 2019, and has been described as the Super Bowl of sports entertainment.
 Similar to the Super Bowl, cities bid to host WrestleMania.

 On May 4, 2024, during NBC's pre-race coverage for the 150th Kentucky Derby, it was announced that Allegiant Stadium in the Las Vegas district of Paradise, Nevada would host WrestleMania 41 on Saturday, April 19, and Sunday, April 20, 2025, marking the first WrestleMania to be held during Easter weekend.
-This is subsequently the second WWE event to be held at the venue after SummerSlam in 2021.
-This is also the second WrestleMania held in the Las Vegas area, after WrestleMania IX in 1993, which was held at Caesars Palace, with the event in turn marketed as "WrestleMania Vegas".
+This was subsequently the second WWE event to be held at the venue after SummerSlam in 2021.
+This was also the second WrestleMania held in the Las Vegas area, after WrestleMania IX in 1993, which was held at Caesars Palace, with the event in turn marketed as "WrestleMania Vegas".
 Two-day combo tickets went on sale on October 25, 2024, while single day tickets went on sale from January 24, 2025.
 One of the official theme songs for the event was "Timeless" by The Weeknd and Playboi Carti, marking a record sixth consecutive year that a Weeknd track had served as a theme song for a WrestleMania.
 "Fein" by Travis Scott featuring Playboi Carti was also an official theme song.

 Minneapolis, Minnesota was also a finalist to host the event at U.S. Bank Stadium.
 Its proponents said they had been informed that the decision to place the event in the Las Vegas area was driven by a "change in direction by new ownership", following the 2023 merger of WWE and Las Vegas-based Ultimate Fighting Championship (UFC) as TKO Group Holdings, controlled by UFC's previous sole owner Endeavor.
 U.S. Bank Stadium would in turn get SummerSlam for 2026.